samueleaton/cubbie/README.md

 ### Modifying State

 This is the key to Cubbie's simplicity.
-To modify state just pass a function to `modifyState`.
+To modify state, just pass a function to `modifyState`.
 The only parameter of that function is the new state that you get to modify before it is set as the new state.

 ``` javascript
 store.modifyState(state => {